-Metric: Minimum % of Seminar in Critical Inquiry (SCI) students whose writing skills were less than satisfactory on the first paper who show improvement by the 4th paper on each of 15 learning N/A 72% 73% 74% 75% who show improvement by the 4th paper on each of 15 learning outcomes.
+Metric: Minimum % of Seminar in Critical Inquiry (SCI) students whose writing skills were less than satisfactory on the first paper who show improvement by the 4th paper on each of 15 learning outcomes 2

+N/A 3 72% 73% 74% 75%

-SCI student work is assessed based on 15 learning outcomes.
+2 SCI student work is assessed based on 15 learning outcomes.
 This metric focuses on the students who begin the seminar with unsatisfactory writing skills - the weakest students.
 In 2010-11, between 72% -100% of these weak students showed improvement on 13 of 15 learning outcomes.
 SCI courses are designed to improve writing and critical inquiry skills and improve retention.
 An additional goal is faculty development - training faculty in an effective pedagogy for improving student writing and critical inquiry Many faculty teach SCI once, but do not repeat the same class a second time.
 Although those faculty tend to use the strategies in other classes, only the SCI classes are tracked for assessment purposes.

-New College is unable to provide 5-year trend information.
+3 New College is unable to provide 5-year trend information.
 Seminar in Critical Inquiry (SCI) program started in fall 2009.